pascallaliberte/sharpen.page/_i18n/en/_posts/2019-03-22-freemium-users-wont-convert-to-paying-customers.md

 ## Who Are My Customers, Anyway?

 Courtland recommends figuring out the target customer of Amr's app.
-At this point, for a general purpose, lifestyle app like [Life Cal][lifecal], a target customer will be hard to pin down.
+At this point, for a general purpose, lifestyle app like [Life Calendar][lifecal], a target customer will be hard to pin down.
 People of different kinds will pull in the app into their life for different reasons.
 For different [_jobs_][jtbd-intro] they've got to have done.

 [jtbd-intro]: {% post_url 2018-11-29-intro-to-jobs-to-be-done-through-examples %}